(American, 1898 – 1976)

 Calder’s first exhibition was in New York in 1928.
 That same year he met Joan Miro, who became a lifelong friend and influence.
 Calder began to experiment with abstract sculpture at this time and in 1932, introduced moving parts into his wire sculptures.
 These moving works were called “mobiles”, which became a huge success in the art world.
 During his lifetime and since his death, Calder has been featured in as well as the subject of over 100 exhibitions.

 American Fine Art, Inc. represents this famed American artist in addition to a variety of other world renowned artists including: Pablo Picasso, Andy Warhol, Joan Miro, Andrew Wyeth, LeRoy Neiman, Salvador Dali, Marc Chagall, and more.
 Visit our 12,000 sq. ft. showroom in Scottsdale, AZ or call today.
 Our website is offered only as a limited place to browse or refresh your memory and is not a reflection of our current inventory.
-If you need to learn more about collecting, pricing, value or any other art information your International Art Consultant will assist you and give you the one on one attention you deserve.
+To learn more about collecting, pricing, value or any other art information, please contact one of our International Art Consultants.
+We look forward to giving you the one on one attention you deserve when building your fine art collection.
 We hope you find our website helpful and look forward to seeing you in Scottsdale soon.